-The objective of this study is to develop a cross-cultural validated Household Water Insecurity Experiences (HWISE) Scale that measures water insecurity at the household level.
+The objective of this study was to develop a cross-cultural validated Household Water Insecurity Experiences (HWISE) Scale that measures water insecurity at the household level.

 While there are a variety of data and indicators to capture water insecurity at the macro-level, the HWISE Scale is the first, cross-culturally validated tool of its kind, used to capture the unique experiences of water insecure individuals by determining the magnitude of water insecurity and its variations over time.
-This project aims to validate the HWISE Scale in Arabic through multiple components, including:
+This project aimed at validating the HWISE Scale in Arabic through multiple components, including:

 - Contributing to internal and external scale validation of this cross-cultural water insecurity scale through Rasch model analysis.

 - Hala Ghattas (PI), Associate Research Professor and Interim Director, CRPH